-Prerequisite: PLA 204 and approval of internship site by instructor the appellate court brief.
-F, Sp
+Prerequisite: PLA 204 and approval of internship site by instructor

 For students in the paralegal/legal assistant program.
 Required for students during their last two semesters of the program.
 Students gain on-the-job training in coordinator approved business and/or law establishments in initial jobs related to their career objectives, working a minimum of 15 hours weekly (30 hours in the summer).
 F, Sp, S online.